TranPhucVinh/C/Physical layer/Thread/API/Thread creation.md

 ```cpp
 int pthread_detach(pthread_t thread);
 ```
-Using [pthread_detach()]() to run the thread independently.
+Using **pthread_detach()** to detach the thread from the main thread.
 This is useful to avoid the thread which includes the infinitely loop blocking the program:
 In [the pthread_join() program above which blocks the process as its thread includes while(1)](#pthread_join-will-block-the-process-if-the-thread-it-specifies-included-while1), change pthread_join() to pthread_detach():
 ```cpp
 pthread_t thread_id;